Guru Meditation: Technical description (Amiga)

 When a Guru Meditation is displayed, the options are to reboot by pressing the left mouse button, or to invoke ROMWack by pressing the right mouse button or to manually reboot.
-ROMWack is a minimalist debugger built into the operating system which is accessible by connecting a 9600 bit/s terminal to the serial port.
+ROMWack is a minimalist debugger built into the operating system which is accessible by connecting a 9600 baud terminal to the serial port.

 The alert itself appears as a black rectangular box located in the upper portion of the screen.
 Its border and text are red for a normal Guru Meditation, or green/yellow for a Recoverable Alert, another kind of Guru Meditation.
-The screen goes black, and the power and disk-activity LEDs may blink immediately before the alert appears.
+The screen may go black, but the power LEDs always alternates between full and half-brightness for a few seconds before the alert appears.
 In AmigaOS 1.x, programmed in ROMs known as Kickstart 1.1, 1.2 and 1.3, the errors are always red.
 In AmigaOS 2.x and 3.x, recoverable alerts are yellow, except for some very early versions of 2.x where they were green.

 Dead-end alerts are always red and terminal in all OS versions except in a rare series of events, as in when a deprecated Kickstart (example: 1.1) program conditionally boots from disk on a more advanced Kickstart 3.x ROM Amiga running in compatibility mode (therefore eschewing the on-disk OS) and crashes with a red Guru Meditation but subsequently restores itself by pressing the left mouse button, the newer Kickstart recognizing an inadvised low level chipset call for the older ROM directly poking the hardware, and addressing it.

 The error is displayed as two fields, separated by a period.
 The format is #0000000x.yyyyyyyy in case of a CPU error, or #aabbcccc.dddddddd in case of a system software error.
 The first field is either the Motorola 68000 exception number that occurred (if a CPU error occurs) or an internal error identifier (such as an "Out of Memory" code), in case of a system software error.
 The second can be the address of a Task structure, or the address of a memory block whose allocation or deallocation failed.
 It is never the address of the code that caused the error.
 If the cause of the crash is uncertain, this number is rendered as 48454C50, which stands for "HELP" in hexadecimal ASCII characters (48=H, 45=E, 4C=L, 50=P).